"Feeling that I was Collaborating with Them:" A 20-year Scoping Review of Social Virtual Reality Leveraging Collaboration: Results

 In summary, these articles demonstrate that avatars are not merely cosmetic features but critical components of users' collaborative experiences in VR.
 They influence how individuals perceive themselves, their social roles, expressions, and feelings of being acknowledged within shared spaces.
-As the articles in this sub-theme illustrate, design choices regarding avatar realism, abstraction, gender, and expressiveness can deeply affect users' comfort, sense of inclusion, and confidence during collaborative tasks in VR.